ga-wdi-lessons/rails-many-to-many/README.md

 `remove_favorite` should...
   1. Save the song you will be un-favoriting in an instance variable.
   2. Delete the Favorite instance that references the song that is being un-favorited.
   3. Redirect to the show page for the artist once the song is added.

+> Because we are using Devise to handle user authentication, it gives us access to a `current_user` method that, when called, returns the person who is currently logged in.
+At a high level, think of it as running something like `User.find_by(logged_in: true)`.

 If you'd like to take a peek now, [here's the Tunr Favorite solution](https://github.com/ga-dc/tunr_rails_many_to_many/tree/favorites-solution).